-On January 24, 2014, Industrial Heat LLC issues a press release announcing that they had acquired the intellectual property and licensing rights to Andrea Rossi’s E-Cat technology.
+On January 24, 2014, Industrial Heat LLC issues a press release announcing that they had acquired intellectual property and licensing rights to Andrea Rossi’s E-Cat technology.
 Tom Darden, co-founder of Cherokee Investment Partners was mentioned as one of the investors behind Industrial Heat.
 The press release said that Industrial Heat has validated E-Cat technology by inspecting the E-Cat during performance tests, and having an independent expert certify its performance.
 Industrial Heat plans to embark on an industrialization effort to make the E-Cat’s use widespread, and has reached out to companies, universities and NGOs, inviting them to participate in partnerships to help develop the E-Cat.
+Andrea Rossi has stated recently that ultimate ownership of the E-Cat’s intellectual property still resides with Leonardo Corporation, of which he is CEO.